taaaraaa/lighthouse-data-notes/ML/ML algorithm .md

 # Linear Regression
+There are two types: Simple Linear Regression and Multiple Linear Regression (one feature vs several features)

+We calculate by doing the following:
 - Use least-squares to fit a line to the data
 - Calculate R^2
 - Calculate a p-value for R^2